Optimal Asset Management Inc. Sells 18,500 Shares of Corning Incorporated (NYSE:GLW)

-Optimal Asset Management Inc. cut its holdings in Corning Incorporated (NYSE:GLW) by 54.4% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 15,538 shares of the electronics maker’s stock after selling 18,500 shares during the period.
-Optimal Asset Management Inc.’s holdings in Corning were worth $676,000 as of its most recent SEC filing.
+Optimal Asset Management Inc. cut its holdings in shares of Corning Incorporated (NYSE:GLW) by 54.4% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 15,538 shares of the electronics maker’s stock after selling 18,500 shares during the period.
+Optimal Asset Management Inc.’s holdings in Corning were worth $676,000 at the end of the most recent quarter.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, September 29th.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 29th.
 Shareholders of record on Tuesday, August 31st will be given a dividend of $0.24 per share.
-This represents a $0.96 annualized dividend and a yield of 2.35%.
-The ex-dividend date of this dividend is Monday, August 30th.
-Corning’s dividend payout ratio is presently 69.06%.
+The ex-dividend date is Monday, August 30th.
+This represents a $0.96 annualized dividend and a dividend yield of 2.35%.
+Corning’s dividend payout ratio is currently 69.06%.

-Several equities analysts recently weighed in on GLW shares.
-JPMorgan Chase & Co. raised shares of Corning from a “neutral” rating to an “overweight” rating and set a $55.00 target price for the company in a research note on Monday, April 19th.
-Argus lifted their price objective on shares of Corning from $42.00 to $54.00 and gave the stock a “buy” rating in a research note on Wednesday, April 7th.
-Morgan Stanley lifted their price objective on shares of Corning from $37.00 to $40.00 and gave the stock an “equal weight” rating in a research note on Wednesday, April 28th.
-Finally, Zacks Investment Research raised shares of Corning from a “hold” rating to a “buy” rating and set a $50.00 price objective for the company in a research note on Tuesday, April 20th.
-Two equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
-Corning has a consensus rating of “Buy” and a consensus target price of $42.80.
+Several analysts have recently commented on GLW shares.
+Argus raised their target price on Corning from $42.00 to $54.00 and gave the company a “buy” rating in a research note on Wednesday, April 7th.
+JPMorgan Chase & Co. upgraded Corning from a “neutral” rating to an “overweight” rating and set a $55.00 target price for the company in a research note on Monday, April 19th.
+Zacks Investment Research upgraded Corning from a “hold” rating to a “buy” rating and set a $50.00 target price for the company in a research note on Tuesday, April 20th.
+Finally, Morgan Stanley raised their target price on Corning from $37.00 to $40.00 and gave the company an “equal weight” rating in a research note on Wednesday, April 28th.
+Two investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+The company has a consensus rating of “Buy” and a consensus target price of $42.80.

-In other Corning news, Director Roger W. Jr. Ferguson acquired 1,420 shares of the company’s stock in a transaction dated Monday, June 14th.
-The shares were acquired at an average cost of $42.14 per share, with a total value of $59,838.80.
-Also, CEO Wendell P. Weeks sold 18,729 shares of the business’s stock in a transaction on Tuesday, May 25th.
-The shares were sold at an average price of $44.00, for a total transaction of $824,076.00.
-Following the completion of the transaction, the chief executive officer now owns 63,455 shares of the company’s stock, valued at $2,792,020.
+In related news, VP David L. Morse sold 35,004 shares of Corning stock in a transaction that occurred on Thursday, April 29th.
+The shares were sold at an average price of $45.00, for a total value of $1,575,180.00.
+Following the sale, the vice president now owns 100,860 shares of the company’s stock, valued at approximately $4,538,700.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, SVP John P. Bayne, Jr. sold 9,818 shares of Corning stock in a transaction that occurred on Friday, May 7th.
+The stock was sold at an average price of $46.05, for a total transaction of $452,118.90.
+Following the completion of the sale, the senior vice president now directly owns 8,389 shares in the company, valued at approximately $386,313.45.
 The disclosure for this sale can be found here.
 In the last three months, insiders have acquired 5,553 shares of company stock worth $239,744 and have sold 307,256 shares worth $13,776,016.
-0.48% of the stock is currently owned by insiders.
+0.48% of the stock is owned by company insiders.

 About Corning